It all starts with a Quick Kick

 Fun, safe and inclusive, our QuickKick clinics are designed to awaken your inner footballer!
 No skills or experience needed ... just a can do attitude, a smile and a sense of fun.

-Register today in your State or Territory via one of the links in the table below.
+Register today in your State or Territory via one of the links in the table above.

 “Early in life I developed a love of AFL football.
 It has brought my family and I much pleasure.
 In recent years I have also enjoyed supporting the development of Women’s AFL and we could not be more delighted with the development of the AFLW, which provides exemplary promotion and provides us with wonderful role models for young girls.”